alex-klyuev/bitcoin-transactions-and-wallets/README.md

 Transaction outputs become inputs in following transactions.
 An owner of a UTXO can "unlock" it via their keys, and build a transaction to any other address on the network.

-<i>Each output can only be used as an input once.</i> This is verified by the consensus network / miners, which is out of scope for this project.
+<i>Each output can only be used as an input once.</i> In Bitcoin, this is verified by the consensus network / miners, which is out of scope for this project.

 ## Interface